chilljd1/rimworldPreposal/status.md

 #### What have you not done for your project yet?

- have not had my characters interact with each other yet
+I have not had my characters interact with each other yet

 #### What problems, if any, have you encountered?